Introduction

 Nestled in East Melbourne’s historic heart, the Victorian Artists Society (VAS) is a living testament to Australia’s vibrant artistic tradition.
 Founded in 1888 from the union of earlier art bodies, VAS has become Australia’s longest continuously operating art society, renowned for its heritage-listed Romanesque Revival headquarters at 430 Albert Street.
 This guide delivers all you need to plan your visit—covering opening hours, ticketing, accessibility, and the Society’s enduring cultural influence (Wikipedia; VAS Gallery; Heritage Victoria).

-- Visiting the Victorian Artists Society
+Explore Victorian Artists Society in Pictures

 Early Foundations and Formation